guofei9987Archived/genetic-algorithm-Matlab/README.md

 # genetic-algorithm
-genetic algorithm, GA, Matlab
+genetic algorithm(GA) Matlab

 ## about
 This GA is based on Shaffield Toolbox, most of its function is rewriten.
+with the original toolbox [gatbx](/sheffield)

 author
 : guofei